ianstormtaylor/pg-sql-helpers/Readme.md

 Inserts a literal SQL value in the string, instead of an interpolated one.
 This can be useful when you need to control certain SQL statements based on pre-defined options, but be careful because it does not guard against SQL injection.

-Create a [prepared SQL statement](https://node-postgres.com/features/queries#prepared-statements), instead of the default unprepared.
-This can be helpful in certain cases where prepared statements offer better performance.

 #### `OFFSET`
 `OFFSET(number: Number)`